 The group around Wiedenhofen

-1943 contact was made via Müller with the resistance group around attorney Karl August Wiedenhofen in Düsseldorf city.
-The group included the engineer and businessman Josef Knab, master craftsman Ernst Klein, Josef Lauxtermann and Karl Kleppe.
+In 1943 contact was made via Müller with the resistance group around attorney Karl August Wiedenhofen in Düsseldorf city.
+The group included engineer and businessman Josef Knab, master craftsman Ernst Klein, Josef Lauxtermann and Karl Kleppe.
 The group met twice a month for consultations, though without planning or conducting actions.
 Their common goal was the liberation of Germany from National Socialism.

-Since the summer of 1944, the Deputy Police Commissioner Otto Goetsch was a member of the Wiedenhofen resistance group.
+Since the summer of 1944, Deputy Police Commissioner Otto Goetsch was a member of the Wiedenhofen resistance group.
 Although Goetsch was a high official and member of the NSDAP, he fundamentally opposed National Socialism.

-Development and execution of “Rhineland Action”
+Development and execution of “Action Rhineland”

 Shortly afterwards the plan was betrayed and Korreng was freed by a combat patrol in the late afternoon.
-Part of the resistance fighters managed to escape, the others were detained while still at the police headquarters.
+Part of the resistance fighters managed to escape, others were detained while still at the police headquarters.
 Goetsch was also able to escape and hid at Karl Müller’s place.
-On April 18, he turned himself over to the Americans.
+On April 18, he turned himself in to the Americans.

 “Gesell, greet my wife.
 Long live Germany!”